 A Northern Irishman who fought on the Somme sent a letter home to his Orange Lodge telling them to expect the worst.
 “There is no doubt that when you receive this note I shall be dead…The more I brood on what may happen the surer I am I shall not survive it.
 All of us say, ‘It’ll be the other fellow who’ll be killed’.
 I feel that I am one of those other fellows.”

-As more of those other fellows died in the battle, the Australians were sucked in and three of its four divisions left “the nursery”.
+As more of those other fellows died in the battle, three of the four Australian divisions were sucked in.
 On July 19, 1916 the 5th division attacked Fromelles but the poorly prepared Australians lost ground to a German counter-attack.
 It was the worst 24 hours in Australian military history.
 More Australians died that day than in the combined Boer, Korean and Vietnam wars.
 They suffered 5500 casualties, a devastating blow with some divisions losing entire ranks.

 Prime Minister Billy Hughes could see appalling losses taking a huge toll on the AIF.
 Britain’s own volunteer “Kitchener Army” was also cut to pieces (and Kitchener himself was dead) and needed conscription to top it up.
 Hughes became convinced Australia also needed conscription.
 The issue split his Labor party and the Senate was hostile.
 When Hughes took it to a referendum on October 23, 1916 the No vote narrowly won, but Hughes remained committed.
 He left Labor to form a coalition government dedicated to over-turning the result.